Einstein's unsuccessful investigations

 Albert Einstein conducted several unsuccessful investigations.
 These pertain to quantum mechanics, superconductivity, and his details on his own theory of relativity.
+Notable mistakes attributed to Einstein include his challenges to accept certain topics related to quantum mechanics, and the dismissal of the cosmological constant and gravitational waves.

 Special relativity

 Transverse mass

-In one of his three Annus mirabilis papers of 1905, on special relativity, Albert Einstein noted that, given a specific definition of the word "force" (a definition which he later agreed was not advantageous), and if we choose to maintain (by convention) Newton's second law of motion F = ma (mass times acceleration equals force), then one arrives at $\scriptstyle m/(1 - v^2/c^2)$ as the expression for the transverse mass of a fast moving particle.
+In one of his three annus mirabilis papers of 1905, on special relativity, Albert Einstein noted that, given a specific definition of the word "force" (a definition which he later agreed was not advantageous), and if we choose to maintain (by convention) Newton's second law of motion F = ma (mass times acceleration equals force), then one arrives at $\scriptstyle m/(1 - v^2/c^2)$ as the expression for the transverse mass of a fast moving particle.
 This differs from the accepted expression today, because, as noted in the footnotes to Einstein's paper added in the 1913 reprint, "it is more to the point to define force in such a way that the laws of energy and momentum assume the simplest form", as was done, for example, by Max Planck in 1906, who gave the now familiar expression $\scriptstyle m/\sqrt{1 - v^2/c^2}$ for the transverse mass.

 As historian Arthur I. Miller points out, this is equivalent to the transverse mass predictions of both Einstein and Hendrik Lorentz.
 Einstein had commented already in the 1905 paper that "With a different definition of force and acceleration, we should naturally obtain other expressions for the masses.
 This shows that in comparing different theories... we must proceed very cautiously."

-Minkowski's work
+Physicist Walter Kaufmann was one of the earliest to be interested in Einstein's paper and noticed the error.
+He noticed the mistake when he compared it with Lorentz theory.
+Max Planck also pointed out the mistake and rederived the expression.
+Einstein later used Planck's derivation without giving him credit.

+Mass-energy equivalence

+Einstein produced several proofs of his mass–energy equivalence $E=mc^2$, many had mistakes.

+Spacetime

-Einstein did not immediately appreciate the value of Hermann Minkowski's four-dimensional formulation of special relativity, although within a few years he had adopted it within his theory of gravitation.
+Einstein did not initially appreciate the value of Hermann Minkowski's four-dimensional formulation of spacetime, calling it "superfluous erudition".